Alonso-del-Arte/algebraic-integer-calculator/Basics.md

 Most numbers in a ring are divisible by a few other numbers in that ring and not divisible by any other numbers in that ring.

-If a number is divisible only by units and associates, then it is said to be **irreducible**.
+If a number that is not a unit is divisible only by units and associates, then it is said to be **irreducible**.
 For example, &minus;47 is irreducible, as it's divisible only by itself, &minus;1, 1 and 47.

-The definition of irreducible might sound familiar, and you might think that it's
+The definition of irreducible might sound familiar, and you might think that it's the same as the definition of prime numbers.
+And indeed in $\mathbb Z$, all irreducible numbers are also prime numbers.
+But there are many domains in which not all irreducible numbers are prime.

+A non-unit number $p$ in some ring $R$ is said to be **prime** if whenever $p$ divides $ab$ for any combination of $a, b \in R$, then $p$ divides either $a$ or
+$b$.

 (FINISH WRITING)